xaxxon/v8toolkit/README.md

     ...
     c->run("a=make_three_element_array(2,3,5); println(a[1]);"); // prints 3

-This example shows a C++ function returning a vector and it being turned into a JavaScript array.
-During that conversion, the std::vector is turned into an array and then each element inside the vector is converted, so vectors containing any other supported type are supported.
-This includes maps of std::string's to vectors of ints (which would be returned as a JavaScript object value where the keys are strings and the values are arrays of ints).
-This method of exposing functions to javascript does not support variable arguments, but, if you're willing to learn more about the V8 API, you can write a function taking a variable number of arguments without too much additional work and there's an example of this later.
+This example shows a C++ function returning a vector which is turned into a JavaScript array.
+During that conversion, the std::vector is converted to an array and then each element inside the vector is converted, so vectors containing any other supported type are supported.
+This includes containers of containers of containers...
+The add_function() method does not support funtions taking a variable number of arguments, but if you're willing to learn more about the V8 API, you can write a function taking a variable number of arguments without too much additional work and there's an example on this later.

 Currently there is no support for passing a JavaScript array or object to a C++ function and having it turned into a STL container as an input parameter.
 This is not believed to be a technical limitation, just a missing featuer.

 #### Exposing your C++ class to javascript

 Now things really start to get interesting: user-defined types.
-Most features of a class are supported, though there are some limitations, and some concepts don't map directly, but are still accessible.
+Most of the commonly-used features of a C++ class are supported, though there are some limitations, and other concepts don't map directly, but are still accessible.

 Let's first define a type to work with: